francescaansell/HumanResourceManagement/README.md

 * guykane, netflix2!

 ### IMPORTANT NOTES
+Our project was completed in VS code.
 If you are having trouble running our program you may need to add the JAR file to your reference library in VS code.
+It should however run without any changes.
 If you are testing the request an account feature you will need to view the terminal/output to see what number you are assigned.
 (This was discussed with Proffessor Vora)

 ### Current Status and Capabilites :

 The scope of our project has changed after meeting with proffessor Vora.
-This is a breakdown of our specfied scope (i.e. what use cases we implemented)
+This is a breakdown of our specfied scope (i.e. what use cases we implemented) The bolded headings are those in which where focused on for the assignment due on 4/20.

 (1) Authentication